Monitoring Programs

 Customer Inquiries

-The Water Monitoring section also receives inquiries from customers on the water that they receive from the City of Phoenix.
-Customer inquiries on general information about water service should go the Customer Service Division or call them at 602-262-6251.
+The Water Monitoring section also receives inquiries from customers on the water that they receive from the city of Phoenix.
+Contact the Environmental Services Division if you have a water quality question.
+Customer inquiries not related to water quality should contact the Customer Services Division at 602-262-6251.

 Some of the more common questions asked address: